 To start with, ask them to discuss the following questions in small groups and then report back.
 Obviously, don’t tell them too firmly that they’re “wrong” when they say something unusual, but it’s a good opportunity to gently correct any misperceptions that exist.
 For example, in China students tend to think that that all men from the UK are the perfect gentlemen… Yes, it’s a part of our culture, but it’s a generalization.

 Here, I give a PowerPoint presentation on British culture.
 I use this one.
 You might want to edit it.
+(EDIT 2018: I’ve updated to a newer version of this lesson and made my own PPT.)
 I tend to gloss over the ins and outs of the monarchy, which isn’t hugely important.
 Halfway through, after the “personal and intimate questions” part, I like to show this video:

 All right? – Hello, how are you?

 In addition, it’s fun to show this final video if you still have time.
 As an add-on to the “slang” section it shows the range of accents in the UK, which certainly contributes to our culture.

 ** As always, feel free to use use the materials above.
 The YouTube videos were not, of course, made by me.
 Neither was the PPT.
 Please do comment below if you have any suggestions or ideas, and if you can, help share this website via social media.